European Commission to investigate possible state aid for Hinkley point nuclear project

 So what is the legal headline here?
 The main point to keep in mind is that a key feature of the European Commission’s investigation will be to decide whether the project represents an SGEI.
 The expression ‘SGEI’ is not defined by community law but essentially comprises an economic activity that public authorities define as being of particular importance to citizens, and which either would not be supplied or would be supplied under different conditions if there were no public intervention…

-If you are registered and logged in to the site, click on the link below to read the rest of the Wragge & Co briefing.
-If not, please register or sign in with your details below.
+Click on the link below to read the rest of the Wragge & Co briefing.

 News from The Lawyer